Definition of “Downstream user” under REACH

-Downstream user: means any natural or legal person established within the Community, other than the manufacturer or the importer, who uses a substance, either on its own or in a preparation, in the course of his industrial or professional activities.
-A distributor or a consumer is not a downstream user.
-A re-importer exempted pursuant to Article 2 (7)(c) shall be regarded as a downstream user.
+Downstream user: means any natural or legal person established within the Community, other than the manufacturer or the importer, who uses a substance, either on its own or in a preparation.
+In the course of his industrial or professional activities, a distributor or a consumer is not a downstream user.

 Main obligations of downstream users (according to GUIDELINE)